Partial Counterfactual Identification of Continuous Outcomes with a Curvature Sensitivity Model: Extended Related Work

 \subsection{Counterfactual inference}

 In the following, we explain why existing work does not straightforwardly generalize to the partial counterfactual identification of continuous outcomes.
 In particular, we do the following: \begin{enumerate}[leftmargin=0.5cm,itemsep=-0.55mm] \item We pinpoint that symbolic (non-parametric) counterfactual identifiability methods only provide the probabilistic expression suitable for point identification, if a certain query can be expressed via lower layer information. \item We note that existing point identification methods do \emph{not} have any guidance towards partial identification, and often do not even provide identifiability guarantees.
-In this case, valid point identification can only be achieved via the functional class restrictions in SCMs. \item We discuss why methods for partial identification of both (i)~discrete counterfactual queries and (ii)~continuous interventional queries can \emph{not} be extended to our setting. \end{enumerate} Ultimately, we summarize related works on both point and partial identification for two layers of causality, namely interventional and counterfactual, in Table~\ref{tab:methods-comparison}.
+In this case, valid point identification can only be achieved via additional assumptions either (i)~about the SCM or (ii)~about the data generating mechanism. \item We discuss why methods for partial identification of (i)~discrete counterfactual queries, (ii)~continuous counterfactual queries with informative bounds, and (iii)~continuous interventional queries can \emph{not} be extended to our setting. \end{enumerate} Ultimately, we summarize related works on both point and partial identification for two layers of causality, namely interventional and counterfactual, in Table~\ref{tab:methods-comparison}.

 \textbf{1.
 Symbolic identifiability and point identification with probabilistic expressions.} Complete and sound algorithms were proposed for symbolic (non-parametric) identifiability of the counterfactuals based on observational ($\mathcal{L}_1$) or interventional ($\mathcal{L}_2$) information, and causal diagram of a semi-Markovian SCM.
 For example, \cite{shpitser2007counterfactuals} adapted d-separation for the parallel-worlds networks \cite{avin2005identifiability} for simple counterfactual queries, and \cite{correa2021nested} extended it to nested counterfactuals with counterfactual unnesting theorem.
 These methods aim to provide a probabilistic expression, in the case the query is identifiable, which is then used in downstream point identification methods.
 Rather rare examples of identifiable queries include the treatment effect of the treated (ETT) \cite{shpitser2009effects} and path-specific effects \cite{shpitser2018identification,zhang2018fairness} for certain SCMs, \eg, when the treatment is binary.
 If the query is non-identifiable, like in the case with ECOU [ECOT] as in our paper, no guidance is provided on how to perform partial identification and methods can \emph{not} be used.